 - Community & Development

 - About IES

 The IES pursues academic research on ethics and society that is philosophically rigorous, interdisciplinary, and informed by the Catholic intellectual, social and moral tradition.

 Research Focus Areas

-The Institute has five Research Focus Areas.
+The Institute has three Research Focus Areas.
 Please click on the links below to find out more about our research projects and activities in each of these areas: